jaredcsmith/jaredcsmith/README.md

 ## My Goals
-My goals in life are to innovate the current athletic landscape and develop products and experiences that influence positive change in our world!
+To innovate the current athletic landscape and develop products and experiences that influence positive change in our world!

 ## About Me
 My name is Jared and I am derived of all those who have impacted and played a role in my life.
 My love for sports, data and engineering came from my father, Jay.
 My father and I would bond over box scores and writing stories of our teams' successes and failures.
 He would take me to his engineering office and let me learn from his work and experience in development.
 I derive my passion for life and athletics because of him.